Tonsillitis

 Surgery to remove your tonsils (tonsillectomy) may be recommended if you've had repeated infections.
 Other reasons include serious problems such as a peritonsillar abscess or obstructive sleep apnea.

-• If your doctor prescribed antibiotics, take them as directed.
-Do not stop taking them just because you feel better.
-You need to take the full course of antibiotics.
+• If the doctor prescribed antibiotics for your child, give them as directed.
+Do not stop using them just because your child feels better.
+Your child needs to take the full course of antibiotics.

-• Get plenty of rest.
+• Help your child get plenty of rest.

-Tonsillitis in children: When to call
+Tonsillitis: When to call

 Call your doctor now or seek immediate medical care if:

-• Your child has any trouble breathing.
+• You have any trouble breathing.

-• Your child has a fever with a stiff neck or a severe headache.
+• You have a fever with a stiff neck or a severe headache.

-Watch closely for changes in your child's health, and be sure to contact your doctor if:
+Watch closely for changes in your health, and be sure to contact your doctor if:

-©2011-2024 Healthwise, Incorporated
+©2011-2025 Healthwise, Incorporated

 The content above contains general health information provided by Healthwise, Incorporated, and reviewed by its medical experts.
 This content should not replace the advice of your healthcare provider.
 Not all treatments or services described are offered as services by us.
 For recommended treatments, please consult your healthcare provider.